StevenBlack/vocab/vocabulary.md

 corruption and rioting are all signs of anomie.

+### anosmia
+Anosmia, also known as smell blindness, is the loss of the ability to detect one or more smells.

 ### antediluvian
 This word literally means "before the Biblical flood," but it's come to connote generally ancient or antiquated.